How much does it cost to attend Focus Week?

 When and where are Focus Weeks offered?

 Focus Weeks are offered twice a year.
-The first session of 2020 will be offered virtually as a reimagined mini-course called Jumpstart Your Sustainability Plan.
-The second session will be Nov.
-30-Dec.
-10, as an online workshop.
+Due to the COVID-19 pandemic, we are currently offering them virtually.
+We've also added a mini-course focused on sustainability strategies called Jumpstart Your Sustainability Plan.
 We encourage you to sign up for our newsletter to stay updated on application dates and future opportunities.

 Who are the Focus Week instructors?